loneicewolf/ciphers-python/README.md

 S-boxes in todays encryption algorithms;
 and P-boxes, (both used in so-called SP-Networks)

-a S-Box can be thought of a substituion cipher. like Caeser. (example below): abc -> def
+a S-Box can be thought of a Substitution cipher. like Caeser. (example below): abc -> def

 or, another example of 1 simple (extremely simplified, **I should add**) can be a Alphabetical Substitution: